How to Add Stickers and Overlays to a Video in Flutter

 However, if you would like to offer more advanced sticker and overlay functionality to your user and you might need a more complex UI structure.
 Since this can be an extremely time consuming undertaking you might want to opt for a ready-to-use solution such as VideoEditor SDK which among a host of other essential video editing features allows users to easily add stickers and different overlays to their videos.

-To replicate the example above, go to the official documentation to discover how to get started with VideoEditor SDK in Flutter.
+To replicate the example above, go to the official documentation to discover how to get started with VideoEditor SDK or follow our guide on how to integrate video editor for Flutter into your app.
 Try to upload your video file and modify it with various stickers, text and other overlays.
 Alternatively, you can download our free mobile demo app from the App Store or Google Play, and test a comprehensive set video editing tools.

 Thanks for reading!
 To stay in the loop, subscribe to our Newsletter.